-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 module.exports = [

-// We are going to define our routes here
+// we’re going to define our routes here

 ];

-In this file, we will export an array of objects that contain each route of our application.
+In this file, we’ll export an array of objects that contain each route of our application.
 To define the first route, add the following object to the array:

 {

-method: 'GET',
+method: "GET",

-reply('All the notes will appear here');
+return "All the notes will appear here";

 },